 GIVE: If You’re at a Trade Show

 Here’s a better plan: When someone walks up to your booth and seems interested in becoming a client, customer, vendor, partner or anything else, first engage them in conversation.
 Walk them through your services and approach, then give them a few pieces of marketing material: think brochures, packets or one-sheets.
-If they take several and seem interest, give them a bag in which to carry it all.
+If they take several and seem interested, give them a bag in which to carry it all.
 Something flat is usually best, such as the “Metro” Grocery/Retail/Trade Show Bag, because it will keep the papers protected and won’t bulk them up while walking.
 That way, you avoid cluttering everyone up, but send away a dedicated prospect who will bear that bag proudly.

 SELL: If You Work in Retail

 However, it doesn’t make sense in this environment to give those bags away.
 Unless you’re running a huge promotion and bags are part of it, selling is much better.
-Not only can you make a bit of money back, you convince customers of the worth of your goods – after all, a bag must be nice if you’re willing to charge money for it, right?
+Not only can you make a bit of money back, you convince customers of the worth of your goods – after all, a bag must also be nice if you’re willing to charge money for it, right?

 The best approach?
 Use the bag around the store as part of mannequin outfits, and hang it up as wall candy.
 Use it in displays, packed with beach goods or fake farmers market purchases (baguette and flowers, anyone?).
 That way, by the time the customer reaches the register, they’ll have seen it many times, and be much more willing to buy.